Toyosu

+Toyosu (豊洲) is a neighborhood in Kōtō, Tokyo.
+Toyosu has six numbered chome ("blocks").
+It is the location of the wholesale Toyosu Market, which took the role of the Tsukiji fish market after it became solely a tourist attraction.

+Located in Tsukiji in central Tokyo between the Sumida River and the upmarket Ginza shopping district, the wholesale market is open to the trade only and does not allow access to visitors.

 History

 In 1937, the area of Toyosu was created on reclaimed land.
-There were dockyard, power plant, gas plant, freight station, warehouses till the early 1990s.
+There were dockyards, power plants, gas plants, freight stations, and warehouses till the early 1990s.
 Its proximity to central Tokyo made it valuable real estate, so the redevelopment was robust.
-Highrise apartments, office buildings, shopping centres were built one after another.
+Highrise apartments, office buildings, and shopping centres were built one after another.

-The former gas plant site was chosen in 2001 by former Governor of Tokyo Shintarō Ishihara for relocating Tsukiji fish market, but there was a longstanding controversy over this plan due to the toxic contamination of the chosen relocation area.
-The move to Toyosu Market was planned to have taken place in November 2016, in preparation for the 2020 Summer Olympics in Tokyo.
+In 2001, former Governor of Tokyo Shintarō Ishihara chose to relocate Tsukiji fish market to the former gas plant site, but there was a longstanding controversy over this plan due to the area's toxic contamination.
+The move to Toyosu Market was planned for November 2016, in preparation for the 2020 Summer Olympics in Tokyo.
 Part of the plan was to retain a retail market, roughly a quarter of the current operation, in Tsukiji.

-On 31 August 2016, the Tsukiji fish market move was indefinitely postponed.
-The Tsukiji fish market was caught in a controversy with the shop owners surrounding the former fish market rioting as they would lose their job if the fish market transfers its location.
+On 31 August 2016, the move was postponed.
+The Tsukiji fish market was caught in a controversy with the shop owners surrounding the former fish market rioting as they would lose their jobs if the market relocated.
 Opening of the fish market was subsequently rescheduled for 11 October 2018 despite concerns about pollution.